ev2900/OpenSearch_User_Role_Premission_Managment/README.md

 ```
 ## Remove a user from an OpenSearch role mapping

-The following snippet of Python code maps removes a user from an OpenSearch role.
+The following snippet of Python code removes a user from an OpenSearch role.
 OpenSearch stores user role mapping as separate lists for backend roles and users.
 Unfortunately the HTTP ```PATCH``` operation does not support removing an object from a list using the value name of the object.
-Instead ```PATCH``` supports deleting objects based on the index ie. position of the object in the lists.
+Instead ```PATCH``` supports deleting objects based on the index ie. position of the object in the list.
 Consequently the Python code snippet below has two parts.
 The first part finds the index position of the user.
-The second part uses the index position to remove the user.
+The second part uses the index position to remove the user from the role mapping.

 Before running the code snippet ensure you update any value surrounded by ```< >``` brackets